vbacaksiz/Outer-Space/README.md

 # Outer-Space
-Basic Space Shooter game with unity
+&nbsp;&nbsp;&nbsp;&nbsp;A simple version of space shooter game made with Unity.
+The game is designed for the computer.